 We collaborated with architects Squire and Partners to produce a flagship building for the Art’otel brand of boutique hotels in Hoxton, the first of its kind in London.
-This exciting aluminium-clad eighteen-storey tower building, which fuses art with modern architecture, will sit on the edge of a busy interchange where trendy Shoreditch comes close to the city.
+This exciting aluminium-clad eighteen-storey tower building, which fuses art with modern architecture, sits on the edge of a busy interchange where trendy Shoreditch comes close to the city.

 The area as it stood was in need of regeneration, but given its location within the South Shoreditch Conservation Area, it was crucial that our proposals were appropriate and in line with the character of the existing structures.
 On such a restrained urban site, obstructions were an obvious initial concern.
 An existing four-storey building with a single level of basement, formerly home to teaching facilities and offices, required demolition.